ctlab/RECAST/README.md

 Both pipelines were intended to use for analysing human gut microbiota after [fecal microbiota transplantation](https://en.wikipedia.org/wiki/Fecal_microbiota_transplant).
-Thus it takes three metagenome samples (namely: donor sample, pre-FMT recipient sample, and post-FMT recipient sample) and split reads from each metagenome on different categories depending on their colonization the recipient's gut.
+Thus it takes three metagenome samples (namely: donor sample, pre-FMT recipient sample, and post-FMT recipient sample) and split reads from each metagenome into different categories depending on their colonization of the recipient's gut.

 However, pipelines can be used for analysing any metagenome time series, but don't be confused with categories names.